 A typical video shows a person with not enough sense and too much bravado placing a Tide Pod, or a similar brand laundry detergent pod, on their tongue or in their mouths.
 Within moments, it begins to dissolve in their mouths, and they are seen choking, coughing, or vomiting.
 Naturally, this “challenge” even has a hashtag.

 This is both stupid and dangerous.
-Although no-one has yet died from this challenge, it’s absolutely possible.
+Although no-one has yet died from the challenge in recent months, it’s absolutely possible.
 Those with dementia, and several toddlers, have eaten these pods in recent times and have subsequently perished; tens of thousands more have been made incredibly sick.

 If you still think this is just a bit of fun and you’re about to do the challenge yourself, then don’t.
 This is what could happen to you if you put one of those technicolor tabs in your mouth – and what happens if you ingest any of it.